 Donna touched her arm.
 “Kory, you never call him Richard.
 Raven is not the only one acting oddly.
 You’ve become so reserved, so inhibited.”

-Kole said, “It’s like that Gilligan’s Island episode where Mary Anne thought she was Ginger.”
+“Yeah,” said Kole.
+“It’s like that Gilligan’s Island episode where Mary Anne thought she was Ginger.”

 Donna laughed suddenly at the idea.
 “Kole, as odd as that image sounds, I think you’ve hit upon the exact nature of the problem.
 Raven, you know we all love you, but love as an emotion with many levels, many nuances, is new to you.
 Could you possibly have confused Dick’s feelings for you for romantic love?
 Could you have subconsciously projected the emotions he was drawn to in Kory through yourself and somehow suppressed such behavior in her, all without deliberate thought?”